 Another judge, a lady, wrote: “No wonder my husband is so taken up with sports!”

 Elizabeth Sherrill, the president of the society, commented that Nothing Finer “is a MUST for anybody wanting to know anything about NC sports – in any field.
 With the proper marketing at this time of year, we can easily see how this book would be at the top of anybody’s Christmas list, especially those people lovingly dubbed ‘sports nuts.’”

-If you’re a golfer, a unique opportunity awaits you on Oct.
-12-13 when the North Carolina Sports Hall of Fame hosts the 2014 Salute to Champions Gala and Golf Classic at the prestigious Prestonwood Country Club in Cary.
+More than 100 golfers took part in the North Carolina Sports Hall of Fame’s inaugural Salute to Champions Golf Classic on a beautiful fall October day at the prestigious Prestonwood Country Club in Cary.